-A Stage 4 SCA should be undertaken 12 months after the Stage 3 SCA and then at regular intervals thereafter, at a frequency considered appropriate by the commissioning organisation.
+A Stage 4 SCA should be undertaken 12 months after the Stage 2 SCA and then at regular intervals thereafter and a frequency considered appropriate by the commissioning organisation.
+If the project is of shorter duration than 12 months, it may be deemed necessary by the commissioning organisation that a Stage 4 SCA is not required.